Amycretin Zenagamtide GLP-1/Amylin Data 2026

 SC Amycretin — Subcutaneous Phase III Trials

-Novo Nordisk has confirmed that SC amycretin (the once-weekly subcutaneous amycretin formulation) is entering Phase III trials for obesity under the REDEFINE programme, with enrolment beginning Q1 2026.
+Novo Nordisk has confirmed that SC amycretin (the once-weekly subcutaneous amycretin formulation) is in Phase III trials for obesity under the AMAZE programme.
 The Novo Nordisk Phase III programme for SC amycretin is expected to enrol thousands of patients with overweight or obesity across multiple global trial sites.
 The primary endpoint for these Phase III trials will likely mirror standard obesity drug development requirements: percentage change in body weight from baseline compared with placebo at 68 weeks.

 The Danish drugmaker’s Phase III programme for amycretin represents one of the company’s largest pipeline investments.
+Internally, Novo positions amycretin as the post-2027 obesity follow-on to CagriSema (source).
 Novo Nordisk has demonstrated in Phase II that SC amycretin delivers clinically meaningful weight loss in patients with type 2 diabetes.
 The company now needs Phase III data to determine whether amycretin can compete against Eli Lilly’s tirzepatide and retatrutide for market share in the growing weight loss drug market.
 These Phase III trials will be tested across multiple dose levels of once-weekly subcutaneous amycretin.

 Oral Amycretin — Oral Versions & Phase II Results

 Novo Nordisk has also developed oral versions of amycretin, which completed Phase II study evaluation.
-The oral amycretin pill demonstrated weight loss in early results, positioning the company to pursue a dual-formulation strategy.
-Oral versions offer patients a non-injectable alternative that could expand access to amycretin treatment across populations who prefer a pill over subcutaneous injection.
-Novo Nordisk’s oral formulation is expected to enter its own Phase III programme for obesity, though the company has not confirmed exact timing.
+The oral amycretin pill showed weight loss in early readouts, positioning the company to pursue a dual-formulation strategy.
+An oral arm gives Novo a non-injectable formulation to study alongside the subcutaneous programme, which could broaden the eventual label envelope.
+The oral amycretin programme is expected to enter its own Phase III for obesity, though Novo has not confirmed exact timing.

 The development of both SC amycretin and oral amycretin gives Novo Nordisk flexibility in how the drug ultimately reaches the market.
 Regulatory authorities typically review each formulation separately, meaning the company could launch the subcutaneous version first while the oral pill completes Phase III.
 This phased launch strategy has been successfully demonstrated by Novo Nordisk with semaglutide (Ozempic injection followed by Rybelsus oral pill).